whalelephant/CertX/README.md

 - Alice wants to demonstrate to a restaurant that she has been fully vaccinated.
 - The restaurant does not need to know who Alice is other than the fact she has been vaccinated.
-- Alice does not want to reused an the identity for the restaurant for other services as she does not want to be tracked.
+- Alice does not want to reused the identity for the restaurant for other services as she does not want to be tracked.

 ### MuggleAuth (Issuer Zone)

 This represents the authorities for muggles (non-magical humans).
-For example, it might be a blockchain that stores and provide verifiable credential for registered citizens, such as driver license, health record, and in this case, a vaccination record.
+For example, it might be a blockchain that stores and provides verifiable credential for registered citizens, such as driver license, health record, and in this case, a vaccination record.

 With potentially sensitive data, this blockchain is considered private.